Understanding the interplay between loss of proteostasis and cellular senescence

 Re-wiring of misfolded protein clearance pathways in senescent cells

-Cell non-autonomous stress in senescent cell environments
+Cell non-autonomous stress in senescent cell micro-environments

 Targeting proteostasis network vulnerabilities in senescent cells